- Examples of Eustress and Distress

 - Procrastination and/or failing to plan ahead.

 If you suffer from distress, you may be looking to different therapies for relief.
-Ketamine assisted therapy is a treatment approach that involves the use of the medication ketamine to help alleviate distress in individuals who may be struggling with mental health conditions such as depression, anxiety, or post-traumatic stress disorder (PTSD).
-While more research is needed to fully understand the mechanisms behind how ketamine works to alleviate distress, it has shown promise as a treatment option for individuals who have not found relief through other therapies.
+Ketamine assisted therapy is a treatment approach that involves the use of the medication ketamine to help alleviate distress in individuals who may be struggling with mental or physical health problems or conditions such as depression, anxiety, or post-traumatic stress disorder (PTSD).
+While more research is needed to fully understand the mechanisms behind how ketamine works to alleviate distress, it has shown promise as a treatment option for individuals experiencing distress who have not found relief through other therapies.
 Find a ketamine treatment clinic near you to learn more about the benefits of ketamine therapy.